How to be a good listener

 Will you start listening more today?

 If you have any worries of your own which you would like to talk about Samaritans hotline is open 24/7.
 For daily worries read our blog post ‘Dealing with Worry‘ or ‘Worries at Work and how to Face them‘.

-For daily wellbeing tips follow our social media pages linked in the header of this page!
+For daily wellbeing tips follow our social media pages!